lerajk/nxm-task/README.md

 # nxm-task
 Query transactions for a ERC20 token contract for the last 100 blocks

-Clone and run node index.js
+Clone and run node index.js and bat.js